jhnthan/reportlab-training/README.md

 Reportlab have a simple system of building, but his creators don't know explain very good the simple way for integrate all his tools of way easy a fastly.

+In ocassions, i think, that somes creators don't have a idea about his own tools.
+And when you uses it is more confusing.

 ## HYERARCHY